aiqc/AIQC/docs/_build/html/_sources/index.rst.txt

   <center>
     <b>→ AIQC is a Python framework for rapid, rigorous, & reproducible deep learning.</b>
     </br></br>
-    <i>On a mission to accelerate open science by making best practice deep learning more accessible.</i>
+    <i style="color: #505050;">On a mission to accelerate open science by making best practice deep learning more accessible.</i>
   </center>
   </br>
   </br>